ioctaptceb/JS-test/README.md

 This repo contains a test app, which will be developed using TDD.
 The requirements for the app and cycles can be found in app.md

-This readme is a primer, with a very basic setup in case anyone wants to replicate the steps in this project.
-The notes from working with the frameworks themselves are found here:

-- JASMINE.md
-- MOCHA.md
-- TAPE.md

 #### in the beginning...

 For all testing libraries, I have the following setup